thinkle/web-design-code-game/src/lib/vanilla-js/markdown/query1.md

-# Disco Cats
+# Selecting `id="miguel`

-Use JavaScript to dress "Miguel" in his disco colors by setting his filter to invert(1).
+Use JavaScript to dress "Miguel" in his disco colors.
+The code to change his color is already in place: you just need to fix the selector passed to `querySelector` to match `<cat id="miguel">`

-# Reaching Into the DOM
+## Reaching Into the DOM

 The first step to using JavaScript to change a webpage is reaching into the HTML to select an element.